YESAndy/yesandy.github.io/_posts/2023-08-16-jetson-tutorial1.md

 ### Install Ubuntu in Jetson Nano
 Jetson Nano uses Ubuntu 18.04 system.

-There are several ways to boost Jetson Nano with Ubuntu system: 1) __Nvidia SDK manager__, 2) __SD card mirroring__.
+There are several ways to boost Jetson Nano with Ubuntu system: 1) __Etcher__ 2) __Nvidia SDK manager__, 3) __SD card mirroring__.
 Both of them require you to have a Ubuntu system as the host computer.
 So if you do not have a Ubuntu system installed on your computer, follow
 - For Windows <https://www.thomasmaurer.ch/2019/06/how-to-create-an-ubuntu-vm-on-windows-10/>
 - For MacOS <https://medium.com/analytics-vidhya/step-by-step-guide-to-download-and-install-virtual-box-in-macos-7341b6f99827>